 Mocking fetch and axios in Vitest without memory leaks

-Stabilizing the test runner requires a strict, deterministic configuration that enforces worker isolation and explicit teardown contracts.
-The following vitest.config.ts baseline eliminates ambient state pollution and establishes measurable memory boundaries.
+Stabilising the runner starts with a strict, deterministic configuration that enforces worker isolation and an explicit teardown contract.
+This vitest.config.ts baseline removes ambient state and establishes measurable memory boundaries.

 // vitest.config.ts